ElektraInitiative/libelektra/doc/decisions/error_message.md

 ## Considered Alternatives

-* Removing the specification file without requiring error numbers
+- Removing the specification file without requiring error numbers
-* Possible variations on what message should be displayed, eg. to keep the mountpoint information or on how wordings should be (with or without "Sorry, ...", coloring of certain parts of a message, etc.)
+- Possible variations on what message should be displayed
-* Adding the key of the occurred error to the API which permits reading information from additional metadata such as an error message provided by a specification author.
+- Adding the key of the occurred error to the API which permits reading information from additional metadata such as an error message provided by a specification author.
 Reason against: The description of the key should already provide such information.
 Doing it in an extra key would imply redundant information.